slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On identity

 You are your deeds: your actions reveal your real values.
 How you do anything is how you do everything.
+So you are your choices.

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

-a) Choose to come alive.
+- Choose to come alive.
+A man is and should be an evolving target.
+Never stop working on yourself.
+Always strive to be better.
 Is succeeding at mediocrity a worthwhile life?

-> *'The definition of a man is and should be an evolving target.
-Never stop working on yourself.
-Always strive to be better.'*

-How?

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 > *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive.' -- Howard Thurman*

-b) Choose integrity.
+- Choose integrity.
 It's the only way to be respected and build trust.

 > *'Be the person your dog thinks you are.' -- J.W.
 Stephens*